Guidance for all institutions administering the 16 to 19 Bursary Fund in the 2019 to 2020 academic year.

 Identifying students eligible for bursaries for vulnerable groups

-Institutions can take the initiative to identify students eligible for a bursary for vulnerable groups by working with the local authority, looked after children’s education services and care leaver services, to help and encourage students to apply for a bursary.
-Institutions and local authorities can also set up local data sharing agreements to share information about which students might be eligible and who should be supported to make an application.
+Institutions can take the initiative to identify students eligible for a bursary for vulnerable groups by working with the local authority, looked after children’s education services and care leaver services, to encourage students to apply for a bursary where needed.
+Institutions and local authorities can also set up local data sharing agreements to share information about which students might be in need.
 For example, institutions might want to ask their local authority if a young person received free school meals in year 11.

 Examples of working with local stakeholders to identify eligible young people:

-- young people who might be eligible for a bursary for vulnerable groups are identified by another college’s Inclusion Manager who has developed links with local agencies working with vulnerable young people (YMCA, Social Services, and Youth Offending Teams).
-This helps the college identify eligible young people before enrolment so they become aware of the bursary early.
-They are then assisted in completing the application process
+young people who might need support are identified by another college’s Inclusion Manager who has developed links with local agencies working with vulnerable young people (YMCA, Social Services, and Youth Offending Teams).
+This helps the college identify young people likely to be in need before enrolment so they become aware of the bursary early.
+They are then assisted in completing the application process if appropriate

 Identifying students who may need support from the discretionary bursary